kabirdhillon7/Weather/README.md

 Some of the main features include:

+- Users can share their current location using a prompted button
-- [X] Users are able to view the weather in Fahernheit
+- Users are able to view the weather in Fahernheit
-- [X] Users can view the minimum temperature, maximumn temperature, wind speed, and humidity
+- Users can view the minimum temperature, maximumn temperature, wind speed, and humidity

 ## Requirements